FilecoinFoundationWeb/open-panda/README.md

 done
 ```

-### Generating the site
+## Generating the static site

-Simply run the following in order to generate the static site files:
+To generate the static site files for production, or just for futher local testing, simply run the following:

 ```bash
 npm ci && npm run generate -w fe